erasmus-center-for-biomics/narwhal/INSTALL.md

 > tar -xf narhwal.tar
 ```

-For the SVN download do the following:
+For the SVN download (from the NBIC trac site) do the following:

 ```
 svn co https://trac.nbic.nl/svn/narwhal
 ```

 Be warned the SVN version is bleeding edge and not guaranteed to work!

+Or, alternative get the tool from GitHub: https://github.com/erasmus-center-for-biomics/narwhal.git

 This procedure should create several files and directories in the directory similar to the following: